RAND Corporation: RAND

+Research

-The achievements of RAND stem from its development of systems analysis.
+The research of RAND stems from its development of systems analysis.
 Important contributions are claimed in space systems and the United States' space program, in computing and in artificial intelligence.
 RAND researchers developed many of the principles that were used to build the Internet.
 RAND also contributed to the development and use of wargaming.

 Current areas of expertise include: child policy, law, civil and criminal justice, education, health (public health and health care), international policy/foreign policy, labor markets, national security, defense policy, infrastructure, energy, environment, business and corporate governance, economic development, intelligence policy, long-range planning, crisis management and emergency management-disaster preparation, population studies, regional studies, comparative studies, science and technology, social policy, welfare, terrorism and counterterrorism, cultural policy, arts policy, and transportation.

+Defense and national security

+During the Cold War, RAND researchers contributed to the development of nuclear strategy concepts such as deterrence theory and mutually assured destruction.
+In recent years, RAND has analyzed military readiness, force modernization, and counterterrorism strategies.
+For example, one study examined the effectiveness of counterinsurgency operations in Iraq and Afghanistan.

+Healthcare and public health

 RAND designed and conducted one of the largest and most important studies of health insurance between 1974 and 1982.
 The RAND Health Insurance Experiment, funded by the then–U.S. Department of Health, Education and Welfare, established an insurance corporation to compare demand for health services with their cost to the patient.

 In 2018, RAND began its Gun Policy in America initiative, which resulted in comprehensive reviews of the evidence of the effects of gun policies in the United States.
 The second expanded review in 2020 analyzed almost 13,000 relevant studies on guns and gun violence since 1995 and selected 123 as having sufficient methodological rigor for inclusion.
-These were used to determine the level of scientific support for eighteen classes of gun policy.

-Controversy

-Almost since its inception, the RAND Corporation has been involved in controversial issues—and its reports, recommendations and influence have been the subject of extensive public debate and controversy.
-Among these have been:
+These studies were used to evaluate scientific support for eighteen classes of gun policy.
+The review found supportive evidence that child-access prevention laws reduce firearm self-injuries (including suicides), firearm homicides or assault injuries, and unintentional firearm injuries and deaths among youth.
+Conversely, it identified that stand-your-ground laws increase firearm homicides and shall-issue concealed carry laws increase total and firearm homicides.
+RAND also emphasized that the absence of evidence is not evidence of absence.
+Both proponents and opponents of various gun control measures have cited the RAND initiative.

+Additionally, RAND has researched the opioid epidemic, and alcoholism.

+Education

+The RAND analysis of the Intensive Partnerships for Effective Teaching, a $575 million initiative from the Gates Foundation to increase teacher effectiveness, found that the interventions had no significant effect on student achievement.